Selling your home can be tricky. Keep reading to learn more about how to avoid common mistakes and ensure a successful and stress-free sale.

 Given the many common mistakes to avoid when selling your home, it can feel like the process is riddled with potential potholes to watch out for at every step.
 If you’re looking for a simpler way to sell your home, Truehold can help.

-Truehold’s sell-and-stay transaction allows you to sell your home directly, simplifying the steps that often lead to mistakes in traditional home sales.
-Then, after selling your home and accessing your home equity, you can stay in your home as a renter, allowing you time to explore your options.* From there, let us worry about essential home repairs and property taxes.
+Truehold’s sell and stay transaction allows you to sell your home and cash out you equity, simplifying the steps that often lead to mistakes in traditional home sales.
+Then, after selling your home and accessing your home equity, you can stay in your home as a renter, allowing you time to explore your options.
+From there, let us worry about essential home repairs and property taxes.

-Homeowners in 12 states and counting have turned to Truehold for an easier way to access their home equity.
-Connect with a Truehold representative today to see if our sell-and-rent transaction is right for you.
+Connect with a Truehold representative today to see if our sell and stay transaction is right for you.

 Sources: